 No. In the interest of fairness we do not under normal circumstances give out details of our instruments in advance.
 There may be exceptions where we need to discuss sizing and fingering systems however.

 What happens when when I arrive at Benslow Music for an appointment?

-When you are invited to your appointment we will schedule a 2 hour slot for you to try the instruments on offer in our dedicated studio.
+When you are invited to your appointment we will schedule a two hour slot for you to try the instruments on offer in our dedicated studio in our new building.
 The appointment is informal and relaxed, and we would encourage you to take as much time as you need in making your choice.
 Staff will be on hand to assist you if necessary.